Inhalant Overdose Symptoms, Risk Factors, Prevention, and Treatment

 Inhalants are a group of chemicals that users inhale to create a mind-altering experience.
-Many of these substances are household items—easily obtained from the local hardware store, if not already in your garage or kitchen cabinets.
+Many of these substances are household items—easily obtained from the local hardware store, if not your garage or kitchen cabinets.

 Often, homes will have a number of substances that can be used as inhalants.
 Because of this, these easy-to-obtain drugs are commonly abused, especially by teenagers and preteens.
 Inhalants provide a quick and intense high that brings about effects like euphoria, lightheadedness, numbness, and poor motor coordination.